TheDavSmasher/startup/README.md

 - **DB** - The sprites shown in the sharing page are stored in the database, as well as each user's login information.
 - **Service** - The Color Scheme Generator is represented in the Canvas page.
 - **WebSocket** - The Chatbox and the Canvas itself will show realtime messages and changes.

+## CSS Deliverable

+- **General** - Added CSS to the headers, footers, and main body, for both all pages and spefific pages.
+- **Navigation** - Header includes a navigation element with proper CSS
+- **Flex Design** - All elemenents respond to window resizing accordingly.
+- **Elements and Text** - All elements and text properly separated and stylized with CSS.